Hassan-mahmoud33/mul_linear_regression/Readme.md

-# Multiple variable Linear Regression -- from scratch & Sklearn
+# Multiple variable Linear Regression --# Sklearn
-this project implements linear regression based on two variable ( size , bedrooms ) to predict output ( price )
+this project implements a multiple linear regression model using sklearn to predict house prices based on two variable house size and number of bedrooms

 ## Features
 - Data preprocessing and displays the data
 - splits the datasets to training and testing set by sklearn
-- trains a multiple linear regression model bt sklearn `lin_reg.fit( x_train , y_train )`
+- trains a multiple linear regression model using sklearn `lin_reg.fit( x_train , y_train )`
 - predicts house's price based on its size and number of bedrooms
 - Evaluates the model using R^2 score
 - Visualization the regression results